 Amusing as it may be to put supercars to the sword at traffic lights (believe me, it is very amusing – the more expensive the OldTech car left in your wake, the greater the comedy value, you’ll find), the real value of electric cars lies in the massive savings in both emissions and cash they enable you to make.

 In our case, with all EV charging at home sourced from solar and/or 100% renewable off-peak grid electricity, we’ve completely wiped out the pollution bit.

 The emissions reduction is brilliant, but it’s the money that’s the real clincher.

-The infographics below show a detailed breakdown of the tax advantages and other financial incentives available to businesses and company car drivers for using an EV versus a comparably priced ICE car over 45,000 miles and three tax years, starting 06 April 2020.
+The infographics below show a detailed breakdown of the tax advantages and other financial incentives available to businesses and company car drivers for using a high end Tesla Model S electric car versus a comparably priced ICE car over 45,000 miles and three tax years, starting 06 April 2020.
 Detailed analysis, and further examples using mid-market and mass market cars follow later in this section.

 Disclaimer: This section of the website contains information on car finance and taxation.
 Its purpose is to convey general information that may be applicable when considering certain financial transactions, in certain circumstances.
 This information is presented solely for educational purposes in order to produce an indicative illustration of the costs and benefits of EV ownership.

 This website does not convey, and is not intended to convey, financial advice relevant to any specific person or business, nor is it intended as a solicitation to enter into any financial agreement of any nature whatsoever.
 Car finance and the related fields of personal and business taxation are complex.
 Readers should seek independent financial advice before entering into any financial obligation.
 Readers should not take any actions as a result of the financial information contained in this website, nor should they place any reliance upon such information.